50 Flat Belly Truths You Must Know By 50

-One day, we’re slipping into our skinny jeans and the next one, we’re suddenly staring down a big belly in the mirror.
-Even when we’re eating well and exercising regularly, those extra pounds can sneak up on us, adding some jiggle around the middle, or some not-so-lovely love handles, particularly as we age.
+One day, we're slipping into your skinny jeans and the next one, you're suddenly staring down a big belly in the mirror.
+Even when you're eating well and exercising regularly, those extra pounds can sneak up on us, adding some jiggle around the middle, or some not-so-lovely love handles, particularly as you age.

-All we want is a flat belly!
+All you want is a flat belly!
 Is that so much to ask?

-As we get older, our odds of getting a flat belly without any changes to our habits are just as slim as our bodies have ceased to be.
+As you get older, your odds of getting a flat belly without any changes to your habits are just as slim as your body has ceased to be.
 Fortunately, you have an advantage: knowing these 50 flat belly truths before your 50th birthday can help you kiss that bloated belly goodbye before you know it.
-Even if you’ve got more than a few pounds to lose, these 42 ways to lose 5 inches of belly fat can help you get there—fast.
+Even if you've got more than a few pounds to lose, these 42 ways to lose 5 inches of belly fat can help you get there—fast.
 Along with trying out these 21 Best Healthy Cooking Hacks of All Time!

 It's nice to imagine that our regular workouts are enough to keep our bellies flat as we get older, but in reality, carving out abs (or just knocking a few inches off that waistline) starts in the kitchen.
 Many people use the 80/20 equation to explain how much of each you'll have to do to get the body you want: 80 percent eating better and 20 percent exercising.
 While this may seem daunting at first, a few simple changes, like swapping out white bread for whole grains, ditching artificial sweeteners, or just keeping a food journal can all make the process a whole lot easier.